kenolsph/car-slide/README.md

 JavaScript handles the slide transitions, while CSS adds the animations and layout responsiveness.

 ✨ Features
-Smooth automatic and manual slide transitions
+Smooth manual slide transitions
+Responsive design for all screen sizes Easy-to-customize images and captions Lightweight—built with pure HTML, CSS, and JS (no frameworks)